Penny Hardaway ‘is Memphis.’ Can he bring NCAA glory back to his hometown?

 “I don’t remember that,” Hardaway said with a grin of his four-letter freestyle.

 But he apologized for the profanity, and his players committed with him to turning around the season.
 “I could tell [at] the next practice,” he said.
 “They were a little more antsy and a little more energetic — like, ‘We got to have Coach’s back; he has our back.’
 We aren’t who we used to be.”
-All but two of the wins came without Bates, who has been sidelined since late January with a back injury.
+All but two of the wins came without Boi, who has been sidelined since late January with a back injury.

 Back at Stein’s, the men at the Truth Table don’t believe Hardaway had anything to apologize for.
 None doubted that he was giving his best effort to win games.
 “At that moment, everybody felt for him,” Jones said.
 “Nobody went in on Penny.
 If you had, you were in the wrong place.”